Succinct certificates for solutions to binary quadratic Diophantine equations: Introduction

 Then there exists a certificate showing that $F(x_1 , x_2 ) = 0$ has such an admissible solution which requires $O(L(F)^5 \log L(F) \log \log L(F))$ elementary operations to verify. \end{theorem}

-This result gives certificates imposing two side conditions on the solutions: a congruence condition and a positivity condition.
-The theorem is formulated imposing a positivity side condition to give a result compatible with the framework of Hilbert's 10-th problem, and with Diophantine complexity theory of Adleman and Manders \cite{AdlMan77}, \cite{AdlMan78}.
-An immediate consequence of the form of the certificates produced by Theorem~1.1 is the following result.
+This result gives certificates imposing two side conditions on the solutions: a {\em congruence condition} and a {\em nonnegativity condition}.
+This theorem is formulated to impose a nonnegativity side condition, in order for it to provide a result compatible with the framework of Hilbert's 10-th problem, and also with the Diophantine complexity theory of Adleman and Manders \cite{AdlMan77}, \cite{AdlMan78} which requires nonnegative variables. \\

+An immediate consequence of the form of the certificates produced by Theorem \ref{th11} is the following result.

 \begin{theorem}~ The following sets $\Sigma_i$ are all in $NP$.

 \end{theorem}